 EU-German groundfish survey.
-Annual abundance and biomass indices were derived from stratified-random bottom trawl surveys commencing in 1982 (Rätz and Stein, 2000).
+Annual abundance and biomass indices were derived from stratified-random bottom trawl surveys commencing in 1982.
 These surveys covered the areas from the 3-mile limit to the 400 m isobath of Div.
-1B to 1F and were primarily designed for cod as target species.
+1B to 1F and were primarily designed for cod as target species (Rätz et al., 2002).
 Therefore, the high variation of the estimates for redfish could have been caused as a result of the incomplete survey coverage in terms of depth range and pelagic occurrence of redfish.
-Nonetheless, the survey results indicated that both abundance and biomass estimates of golden redfish (≥17 cm) decreased by more than 90 % until 1990 and remained at that low level since then (Fig. 3).
-Estimates for deep sea redfish (≥17 cm) varied without a clear trend but have frequently been extremely low since 1989 (Fig. 4).
-However, the 1997 estimate indicated a significant biomass increase due to recruitment which was not apparent in 1998 and 1999.
+Nonetheless, the survey results indicated that the biomass estimates of golden redfish (\geq 17 cm) decreased by more than 90 % until 1990 and remained at that low level since then (Fig. 3).
+Estimates for deep-sea redfish (\geq 17 cm) varied without a clear trend but have frequently been very low since 1989 (Fig. 4).
+However, the 1997, 2000 and 2001 estimates indicated a significant biomass increase due to recruitment, which was not apparent in the preceding years.
 Unspecified redfish <17 cm were found to be very abundant, especially in 1986, 1991, and 1996-98 (Fig. 5).
+However, the most recent estimate for 2001 is among the lowest observed since 1982.
 Reappearing peaks at 6, 10-12 and 15-16 cm might indicate annual growth increments and represent the age groups 0, 1 and 2 years.

 Greenland-Japan and Greenland groundfish surveys.
 During 1987-95, cooperative trawl surveys directed to Greenland halibut and roundnose grenadier have been conducted on the continental slope in Div.
 1A-1D at depths between 400 and 1 500 m.
-This deep water survey was discontinued in 1996 but conducted again since 1997 by Greenland with another vessel and changed gear (Jørgensen, 2000).
-Deep-sea redfish were mainly caught in 1C and at depths less than 800 meter.
-Since 1997 the biomass index has been stable at about 2.400 tons (Fig. 4).
-Length measurements revealed that the size composition of the stock is presently dominated by immature individuals <30 cm.
+This deep-water survey was discontinued in 1996 but conducted again since 1997 by Greenland with another vessel and changed gear (Jørgensen, 2002).
+Deep-sea redfish were mainly caught at depths less than 800 m.
+There is no biomass estimate available for 2000 due to bad weather conditions, which severely hampered the realisation of the survey.
+Despite the technical changes, the increase in stock abundance and biomass from the lowest level since 1995 is consistent with other survey information (Fig. 4).
+Length measurements revealed that immature individuals <30 cm presently dominate the size composition of the stock.

 Greenland groundfish/shrimp survey.
 Since 1988, a shrimp survey was conducted by Greenland covering the Div.
-1A to 1F down to 600 m depth (Engelstoft and Jørgensen, 2000).
+1A to 1F down to 600 m depth (Engelstoft and Jørgensen, 2002).
 Due to changes in survey strategy and sampling of fish, determinations of abundance and biomass indices and length composition were considered comparable since 1992.
 Redfish was found to be most abundant in the northern Div.
 1B.
-Abundance and biomass indices in 1992-1996 have fluctuated without a clear trend.
-In recent years the abundance and biomass has decreased from 4.7 billion individuals and 60.497 tons in 1997 to 464 millions individuals and 12668 tons in 1999 (Fig. 5).
-This decrease is particular distinct for the northern part of Div.
-1B.
+Abundance and biomass indices varied without a clear trend but indicated juvenile redfish to be very abundant, especially in 1994 and 1997 (Fig. 5).
+Since 1998, the survey indicated a very low abundance of small redfish in agreement with other survey information.
+During the entire survey series, catches were composed almost exclusively of juveniles being smaller than 15 cm.